The Stephens Promise FAQs

 Yes.
 The 3.3 GPA requirement must continue to be met in order to receive Stephens Promise, along with the other awarding criteria (AGI of $75,000 or less as reported on the FAFSA, live on campus, be enrolled full-time).
 Additionally, the student must submit their FAFSA to Stephens College by the FAFSA priority deadline.

-Does Stephens have a FAFSA priority deadline?
+Does Stephens College have a FAFSA priority deadline?

-Yes, Stephens College’s FAFSA priority deadline for the 2025-26 academic year is March 15, 2025.
+Yes, Stephens College’s FAFSA priority deadline for the 2026-27 academic year is February 1, 2026.
 You must submit your FAFSA prior to that date to be considered for all institutional need-based aid opportunities.

 Am I eligible for The Stephens Promise program if I am returning to college to finish my degree?